 The inspector concluded that all visible asbestos frequented by students and staff throughout the school were properly encapsulated and maintained.
 Envirotest Laboratory, Inc. and the Southeastern Regional School District personnel are very confident that students, faculty, and staff are not exposed to the potential hazards of airborne asbestos fibers.

-The Asbestos Management Plan and recent A.H.E.R. a 3-year re-inspection report is available for reading at the office of the Facilities Engineer during normal business hours.
+The Asbestos Management Plan and recent A.H.E.R. a 3-year re-inspection report is available for reading at the office of the Supervisor of Maintenance, Grounds and Operations during normal business hours.